 - 1) Increase the disbursement quota payout from a measly 3.5% to something like 5% or 6%.
-This would result in hundreds of millions of dollars being able to be deployed for charitable programming that would have been otherwise an unauthorized encroachment on capital;
+This would result in hundreds of millions of dollars being able to be deployed for charitable programming that would have been otherwise an unauthorized encroachment on capital; - 2) With donor advised funds, donors get an immediate tax receipt while in some cases none of the money will be distributed to charities for years.
+Ensure that each donor advised fund is required to disburse a certain percentage per year per fund.
+In the US there have been proposals that the amount be between 15% to 20% per year; - 3) As we have discussed in our article [Canada Without Poverty vs. Attorney General of Canada - a pyrrhic victory for CWP and a disaster for the charity sector](#) the Government of Canada should respond to this problematic Ontario Superior Court decision and limit the ability of registered charities to be political organizations that accept dark money and provide unlimited tax incentives for political activities. - 4) While we don't think there is any need to change the pre-CWP rules surrounding Canadian charities and political activities we think that it would be helpful for CRA to roll out additional educational programs to increase the likelihood that charities will be aware of the significant scope that they have to engage in non-partisan political activities and to encourage compliance with the existing rules.
+We are concerned by the trend in the US where some politicians are calling for US charities to be able to conduct unlimited political activities including even partisan activities.

-- 2) With donor advised funds, donors get an immediate tax receipt while in some cases none of the money will be distributed to charities for years.
-Ensure that each donor advised fund is required to a certain percentage per year per fund.
-In the US there have been proposals that the amount be between 15% to 20% per year; - 3) While we don't think there is any need to change the rules surrounding Canadian charities and political activities we think that it would be helpful for CRA to roll out additional educational programs to increase the likelihood that charities will be aware of the significant scope that they have to engage in non-partisan political activities and to encourage compliance with the existing rules. - 4) Require charities to demonstrate annually in their reporting (as in the UK) that they actually have a "public benefit", rather than this being assumed, which could help the sector tremendously by increasing public confidence and reducing the number of dormant charities; - 5) Reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to fund educational initiatives within the sector to increase compliance.
-It is especially important to increase the capacity of the sector to understand financial management, internal controls and reporting; - 6) Consider whether Canada should move to a system as in Australia where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients; and - 7) Establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts.
+- 5) Require charities to demonstrate annually in their reporting (as in the UK) that they actually have a "public benefit", rather than this being assumed, which could help the sector tremendously by increasing public confidence and reducing the number of dormant charities; - 6) Reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to carry out educational initiatives within the sector to increase charity compliance.
+It is especially important to increase the capacity of the sector to understand financial management, internal controls and reporting; - 7) Consider whether Canada should move to a system as in Australia where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients; and - 8) Establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts.